TecMrDocs/Cropopoly3-WhisperTrend/README.md

 The system leverages **web scraping**, **natural language processing (NLP)**, and **machine learning (ML)** techniques to identify relevant patterns, uncover insights, and help anticipate market movements based on real-time media activity.
 These insights are designed to support financial analysts, researchers, and developers working on automated investment strategies.

-Through the integration of multiple data sources and the analysis of public sentiment, keysPROtting provides a modern approach to understanding the influence of digital narratives on financial trends.
+Through the integration of multiple data sources and the analysis of public sentiment, WhisperTrend provides a modern approach to understanding the influence of digital narratives on financial trends.

 ## Team members